shariq1989/cookbook/content/recipe/IP_Chicken_Biryani.md

 * Cutchi Biryani
 * Among others...

-#### What main ingredients are needed for this meal?
+#### What main ingredients do I need for this meal?

-* Long-Grained Basmati Rice: Basmati rice is the star ingredient for any biryani, but how do you choose the right one?
+* Long-Grained Basmati Rice: Basmati rice is the most crucial ingredient for any biryani, but how do you choose the right one?
 I recommend using [Royal Chef Secret Basmati Rice](https://amzn.to/3tbFMW20), [Royal Authentic Basmati Rice](https://amzn.to/3cuai6I), or [Daawat Traditional Basmati Rice](https://amzn.to/2PSJxRL).
+The key to a quality rice dish is taking the time to soak it; the longer, the better.
+By taking this step, your rice will have the length and luxury you want from good biryani.

 * Biryani Masala: I chose to make a quick and easy biryani masala using a combination of Kashmiri chili powder, garam masala, turmeric, salt, and Laziza Karahi Masala.
 You can also use a pre-made biryani masala like [Shan](https://amzn.to/3cGWNk9) to make the recipe even more manageable.